You Need More Than Your Homeowners Policy

 Crowded Waterways

-Louisiana waterways get packed on holiday weekends, during fishing tournaments, and basically all of crawfish season.
+Louisiana waterways get packed on holiday weekends and during fishing tournaments.
 More boats on the water means more chances for something to go wrong.
 Having enough liability coverage matters here.

 - Horsepower.
 Bigger engines mean higher premiums.